Ford Fiesta review - Practicality, comfort and boot space

 - 2Engines, performance and driveGreat engines and fun handling mean the Fiesta is still fantastic to drive

-- 3MPG, CO2 and Running CostsSmall petrol and diesel engines mean the Ford Fiesta is really cheap to run
+- 3MPG, CO2 and running costsEfficient petrol engines and mild-hybrid technology mean the Ford Fiesta is really cheap to run

-- 5Practicality, comfort and boot space - currently readingThe Fiesta is bigger on the inside without feeling much bigger on the outside, so it’s more practical than before
+- 5Practicality, comfort and boot space - currently readingFord has managed to create more interior space, although the Fiesta doesn't feel much bigger on the outside - so it’s more practical than before.